Skip to content

 What your medication might be quietly depleting

-By Sean Cheick BaradjiReviewed by Dr. Pham L., PharmD8 min read
+By Sean Cheick BaradjiReviewed by Laurie Pham, PharmD11 min read

 If you take a daily prescription, there's a reasonable chance it's quietly drawing down a specific vitamin or mineral over months and years.
 It's not a side effect in the dramatic sense.
 You won't feel it the day you start the medication.
 You'll feel it eight months in, when your energy isn't quite what it used to be, or your hair is thinner, or your sleep is off — and you'll blame anything but the prescription that's been working perfectly to manage what it was prescribed for.